Where are the former One Direction members?

 Harry Styles

-Perhaps the name that managed to shine the most after the end of One Direction is that of Harry Styles.
+Perhaps the name that most managed to shine after the end of One Direction is that of Harry Styles.
 He launched his solo career, and today he has three solo albums and three Grammy statuettes, the most important award in music.
-The Briton has been consolidating himself as one of the great names in world pop music.
+The Brit has been consolidating himself as one of the great names in world pop music.

 In addition to his musical career, Styles has also been adventuring as an actor.
 He was one of the protagonists of the feature “Dunkir”, and made a brief appearance in “Eternals”, a feature that is part of the Marvel / Disney franchise.
 Now, Harry is about to star in the long-awaited “Don’t Worry Darling”, a film by Olivia Wilde – the singer’s girlfriend.